coderefinery/git-intro/_episodes/02-basics.md

 As emphasized above, Git can go back to any historical version of tracked files.
 In this section we will learn the basics of the available methods.
-In general, almost all Git actions *add* data and it's difficult to do anything undoable or to remove data permanently.
+In general, almost all Git actions *add* data and it's difficult to do anything irreversible or to remove data permanently.
 However, please be warned that *some* commands discussed below will result in permanent data loss and should be used with caution.